DaanVanVugt/cv/README.md

 * It is possible that some of the html beautifying tricks found in `scripts/modify_html.sh` have to be partly rewritten.
 * Only tested on Linux.

-## To do:
-* Not sure whether to also pursue Word.

 ## List of changes:
-* txt, pdf and html output works fine
+* Threw out Word.
+* renamed the txt and pdf files.